-Creative Force allows you to manage styling samples as part of your wardobe to complete outfits in your studio.
-You can either import in Samples as dedicated wardrobe items, or after products have been shot, make the sample part of the wardrobe.
+Creative Force allows you to manage styling samples as part of your wardrobe to complete outfits in your studio.
+You can either import Samples as dedicated wardrobe items, or after products have been shot, make the sample part of the wardrobe.

 In Creative Force, these items will be treated as non-production samples and we will put them in Wardrobe where everyone has visibility.

-Similar to the Products screen or Samples screen, on the left side is the filter section.
+Below is the Search View, on the left side is the filter section.
 You can filter the products by Clients and then add more conditions to narrow down what you want.

 Free text: this will find anything from product code, product name, job code, or sample code